-2.3.3.2.2 Hunting Activities
+2.3.5.2.2 Hunting Activities

 Under Alternative 2, the Navy proposes to allow a bighorn sheep hunting program on designated portions of B-17.
-The Navy does not currently allow hunting on the B-16, B-19, or B-20 ranges for safety and security reasons and is not proposing to allow it in the proposed expansion areas for those ranges under Alternative 2.
+The Navy does not currently allow hunting on the B-16, B-19, or B-20 ranges for safety and security reasons and is not proposing to allow it in the proposed expansion areas for the B-16 and B-20 ranges under Alternative 2.

 Hunting seasons on B-17 would operate on a not-to-interfere basis with operational training requirements.
-The Navy proposes to allows bighorn sheep hunting in the B-17 range to the maximum extent practicable, aiming to accommodate two consecutive weeks during the bighorn sheep hunting season, occurring from November to December.
+The Navy proposes to allow bighorn sheep hunting in the B-17 range to the maximum extent practicable, aiming to accommodate 15 consecutive days during the bighorn sheep hunting season, occurring from November to January.
 Safety considerations include unexploded ordnance sweeps, road blocks, signage for avoidance areas, and range operations control.
-The Navy and NDOW would manage the hunting program through a Memorandum of Agreement.
-Access and safety would be handled by the Navy, while all other hunt management (e.g., number of tags, hunt seasons) would remain under NDOW control.
+The Navy and NDOW would manage the hunting program through a Memorandum of Agreement (see Appendix D, Memoranda, Agreements, and Plans, for a draft of such an agreement).
+Access and safety would be handled by the Navy, while all other hunting program-related management (e.g., number of tags, hunt seasons) would remain under NDOW control.

-Proposed program requirements for hunting activities on B-17 may include the following policies (which would be reviewed annually) but would be flexible to meet the mission requirements while allowing the maximum access possible for hunting on the FRTC:
+The Navy anticipates that proposed program requirements for hunting activities on B-17 would likely include the following policies (which would be reviewed annually), but with the goal of being flexible enough to allow maximum access possible for hunting on the FRTC while ensuring the Navy can meet mission requirements: